-Where appropriate, encourage students to think about their subsequent employment, within or outside academia, and direct the student to suitable sources of training, advice and support.
+Where appropriate, encourage students to think about their subsequent employment, and possible future career trajectories, and direct the student to suitable sources of training, advice and support.

 2.14.
 Preparation for examination of the research thesis

 Ensure that students understand the requirements of the degree, provide guidance on the examination process, help students to prepare for the viva, and direct the student to appropriate training.